joedel/deadline/README.md

 This is a distraction free page you can use as your browsers start page.

+### Features

-It has a countdown until a specified date, maybe that 5k you are going to run?
+A "days left" countdown until a specified date, maybe that 5k you are going to run?

-The weather so you know when it's perfect to take a walk (you will need a free Wunderground API key).
+The weather so you know if it's a good time for a walk (uses Wunderground API).

-Finally there is a simple todo list, unfortunately it does not save data at the moment.
+Finally there is a simple todo list which saves to localStorage.

 ### TODO

-- Use localStorage to save todo list
+- ~~Use localStorage to save todo list~~
-- Cookie the weather so it only hits the API every 10 minutes or so.
+- Save weather data so it only hits the API every 10 minutes or so (done but never expires so currently bugged).
 - Make the page look awesome
 - Make it easier to config in case anyone actually wants to use it